What Comic-Con Has Planned for COVID-Era 'Special Edition' Thanksgiving Show

 Comic-Con will return to the San Diego Convention Center this November, marking Comic-Con International's first in-person con since the 2020 and 2021 editions of both SDCC and Anaheim's WonderCon were scrapped due to COVID-19.
-This "special edition" of San Diego Comic-Con, which is being held over the Thanksgiving holiday weekend, will be a scaled down event compared to the summer staple that drawn approximately 135,000 annual attendees for decades.
+This "Special Edition" of San Diego Comic-Con, which is being held over the Thanksgiving holiday weekend, will be a scaled down event compared to the summer staple that's drawn approximately 135,000 annual attendees for decades.

-However, it's really not the size of the con that matters here to Comic-Con, it's its name -- which will no longer have the "@Home" at the end of it.
+However, it's not really the size of Comic-Con Special Edition that matters to the mini convention's parent organization, so much as the lack of "@Home" in the event's name.

 "I think what kind of surprised all of us was how fast things started opening up.
 We were so used to being at home and Zooming everything and ordering groceries and food in.
 And then all of a sudden this year, we started seeing people venturing out a little bit," Comic-Con International Chief Communications and Strategy Officer David Glanzer told TheWrap Monday, following last week's second annual Comic-Con@Home, the pandemic-forced virtual edition of San Diego Comic-Con.